 An animal behavior specialist studies animals' and organisms' eating habits, mating rituals and adaptive processes in their natural environment.
 By observing survival techniques and nurturing mannerisms, animal specialists can determine how and why species interact, thrive or become extinct.
 Additionally, they investigate internal changes, evaluating hormonal or genetic causes of behavioral patterns.

 Find schools that offer these popular programs

 Job Duties for an Animal Behavior Specialist

 Animal behavior specialists are employed in the fields of ethology, ecology, psychology and anthropology.
-Each of these sciences investigate animal mannerisms and seek to discover the basis for certain behaviors and how they relate within a genus, to other species or to their environment.
+Each of these sciences investigates animal mannerisms and seeks to discover the basis for certain behaviors and how they relate within a genus, to other species or to their environment.

 An ethologist studies animals to determine genetic or environmental causes for behaviors.
 Scientists track the history and evolution of these behaviors to discover if they are derived from predisposed instinct or learned deduction.
 These specialists may conduct experiments within a lab setting or a natural, though controlled, environment.

 Emerging from ethology, the discipline of behavioral ecology is to understand how an animal's behavior adapts to their environment.
 Through empirical observations, the behavioral ecologist theorizes how and why specific changes in behavior have helped certain species survive in an environment.

 A comparative psychologist is concerned with behavioral similarities that might govern all animals, not just one specific type or species.
 Experiments typically employ only a handful of species and are used to find commonalities among different species in areas of disease, intelligence, reproduction and migratory patterns.
 Employing studies of ethology, ecology and anthropology, comparative psychologists analyze interspecies behaviors, including those shared with humans.